molpopgen/fwdpp/doc/md/multiloc.md

 # Limitations

-The overload of KTfwd::sample_diploid for multi-region simulations is limited to modeling inter-locus recombination as either Poisson or binomial, and not as a mixture.
+The overload of fwdpp::sample_diploid for multi-region simulations is limited to modeling inter-locus recombination as either Poisson or binomial, and not as a mixture.
 This will addressed in a future version of the library.